Community Reinvestment Grants

 Wadena County, $229,418, 3 Years

-The City of Wadena is using the grant to conduct new research and create new wellness programs at the Maslowski Wellness and Research Center.
-The research will help the wellness center determine what programs it should offer to meet the needs in the community.
+The City of Wadena is conducting research at the Maslowski Wellness and Research Center to determine and create programs that will meet the needs in the community.

 Fernbrook Family Center